Garnet

 Uvarovite garnet

-How to use a garnet
+How to use garnet in lithotherapy

-- Wear a Garnet as a talisman to give yourself strength and courage in everyday life.
+- Wear a Garnet as a talisman to give yourself strength and courage in everyday life

 Where to place the Garnet?